silly-ursus/morrowind-audiobook/README.md

 ### INSTALLATION:

-- Extract all files to the Data Files directory.
+- Extract audio files to the Data Files directory.
 (See the [OpenMW installation guide here.](https://openmw.readthedocs.io/en/stable/reference/modding/mod-install.html))
+- Extract OpenMW resources into the OpenMW resources folder...
+Maybe
 - Enjoy.

 ###  PLAYING THIS PLUGIN:
-- Just visit any place on Bitter Coast Region.
+- Open a book, press play, use the media player UI.

 ### KNOWN ISSUES, BUGS OR CONFLICTS:
-- This is in progress, bugs will be logged her
+- This is in progress, bugs will be logged along the way per release

 ### Contact
 - Discord: m.o.m.o.